jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/comparing.rst

 * Here, the random variables are the two groups and the observations are the recovery times of the people in each group

+    * Further, the recovery time is itself a random variable
+    * This is the property/characteristic trying to be understood

 .. figure:: random_variables_same_distro.png
     :width: 500 px
     :align: center